All Episodes

 This book provides the answer.

-And in names, one of the big names mentioned is a guy named James Johnson.
+And in names, one of the big names mentioned is a guy named James Johnson, a huge Democrat Party power broker, facilitator, fundraiser.

 Barney Frank's name is mentioned.

-The Democrat establishment with unbreakable ties to Wall Street.
+Acorn, La Raza, the Democrat establishment with unbreakable ties to Wall Street.

-Angelo Mozilla.
+Angelo Mozzillo.

-I mean, this book apparently makes it plain that it is this economic disaster is a pure creation of the Democrat Party and crony capitalist associates on Wall Street, not the Republican Party.
+I mean, this book apparently makes it plain that it is, this economic disaster is a pure creation of the Democrat Party and crony capitalist associates on Wall Street, not the Republican Party.

 Pure and simple, the Democrat Party.

-Despite the fact that the lead author is the business writer for the New York Times.
+Despite the fact that the lead author is the business writer for the New York Times, Gretchen Morgenson, or one of the business writers for the New York Times.

-Cadell says that the Republican Party and the Tea Party have just acquired a new weapon of mass destruction.
+Caddell says that the Republican Party and the Tea Party have just acquired a new weapon of mass destruction.

-Has nothing to do with Wiener.
+It has nothing to do with Wiener.

-And that if they deploy the weapon effectively in the next election cycle, and Cadell says it's a big if, then they've got the biggest opportunity to move the country rightwards since Ronald Reagan took the oath of office in 1981, and it is this book.
+And that if they deploy the weapon effectively in the next election cycle, and Cadell says it's a big if, then they've got the biggest opportunity to move the country rightward since Ronald Reagan took the oath of office in 1981.

-That this book answers the question average Americans have: Why is what's happening to me happening?
+That this book answers the question average Americans have.

 Why is my home worthless?